+TO: Dana Gioia

+Chairman

-- TO: Eileen Mason Senior Deputy Chairman - FROM: Daniel L. Shaw Inspector General
+FROM: Daniel L. Shaw

+Inspector General

-SUBJECT: Semiannual Report to the Congress: April 1, 2002 - September 30, 2002
+SUBJECT: Semiannual Report to the Congress: April 1, 2003 - September 30, 2003

 The Inspector General Act of 1978 (Public Law 95-452), as amended, calls for the preparation of semiannual reports to the Congress summarizing the activities of my office for the six-month periods ending each March 31 and September 30.
-I am pleased to enclose the report for the period from April 1, 2002 to September 30, 2002.
+I am pleased to enclose the report for the period from April 1, 2003 to September 30, 2003.

 The Inspector General's report covers audits, investigations and other reviews conducted by the Office of Inspector General (OIG), and indicates the status of management decisions whether to implement or not to implement recommendations made by the OIG.
 The President's Council on Integrity and Efficiency developed the reporting formats for Tables I and II to ensure consistent presentation by the Federal agencies.
 The tables provide only summary totals and do not include a breakdown by auditee.
-An attachment to this memorandum, which is not part of the report, provides additional detail for Table I.

 The Act requires that you transmit the report to the appropriate committees of the Congress within 30 days of receipt, together with any comments you may wish to make.
 Comments that you might offer should be included in your "Report on Final Action," a management report that is required to be submitted along with the Inspector General's report.
 We will work closely with your staff to assist in the preparation of the management report.
-The due date for submission of both reports is November 30, 2002.
+The due date for submission of both reports is November 30, 2003.